-Carol Tomlinson advises that professional development take place in the classroom as well as in conference room (Tomlinson, Brimijoin, & Narvacz, 2008, p.
-48).
-The professional development in differentiated instruction that EnTeam provided at Koch between December and March prepared teachers to guide older students in activities that naturally apply the principles of differentiated instruction with younger students.
+The professional development that EnTeam provided at Koch between December and March prepared teachers to guide older students in activities that naturally apply the principles of differentiated instruction with younger students.
 In other words, teachers developed their understanding of differentiated instruction by teaching older students to lead differentiated activities to younger students.

-Since the activities used for professional development in differentiated instruction were centered on preparing teachers to engage older student in leading younger students in academic activities, the teachers learned by teaching.
 The older students did not tutor the younger student.
-The older students led activities in which the younger students worked together on activities aligned with the curricular objectives that the teachers identified.
+The older students led games in which the younger students worked together on activities aligned with the curricular objectives that the teachers identified.

 For example, the teachers in fifth grade identified a significant number of students who were having trouble solving problems in division because their basic multiplication skills were weak.
-One of the strategies for helping older students develop their skills in multiplication was challenge them to lead activities involving skip-counting using tables that required the older students to use multiplication skills.
+One of the strategies for helping older students develop their skills in multiplication was to challenge them to lead activities involving skip-counting using tables that required the older students to use multiplication skills.